 Students acquire the broad basic knowledge required to pursue a career in Rhaeto-Romance institutions, the media or teaching and/or to continue their studies to master level.

 The bachelor programme requires thorough knowledge of at least one variant of Rhaeto-Romance (idiom or Rumantsch Grischun).
 Some classes are taught in German.

 The Slavic domain of the University of Fribourg places a particular emphasis on Russian and Polish culture.
-At Switzerland's oldest academic chair for Slavic studies, students get to know the literary and cultural history of these two countries in the context of philosophy, religious thought, visual arts, film and popular culture.
-They learn at least one Slavic language: Russian, Polish or Bosnian/Croatia/Montenegrin/Serbian.
+At Switzerland's oldest academic chair for Slavic studis, students get to know the literary and cultural history of these two countries in the context of philosophy, religious thought, visual arts, film and popular culture.
+They learn at least one Slavic language: Russian, Polish or Bosnian/Croatian/Montenegrin/Serbian.
 Fribourg offers optimum student care and support, as course groups are small and students benefit from the accessibility of their teachers.